fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 #### Harkyn's Castle, Level 3

 *The Fast Way:* 2N 8W, face W and *M6:PHDO*.
 1W (teleport to 20,12), then 1E and follow the winding hallway until you reach "The Barracks".
-1E to the fight with the Berzerkers.
+1E to the fight with the Berserkers.
 4S 3E (anti-magic zone) 7E (through a field of spinners, so that's easier said than done).
 This drops you on the encounter with the Mad God, which ends with you getting teleported to Kylearan's Tower.

 Top floor of the castle.
 Features include the largest (numbers-wise) fight in the entire game, plus a showdown with the Mad God himself.
 There are a ton of one-way doors on this level, so consult the map closely and don't get stuck.

 You start in a 3x3 room in the northeast corner.
 The obvious exit in the northwest is a one-way door, but there's also a secret door in the southeast you can use to get back in. *M6:PHDO* and *C7:APAR* work fine on this floor, too.

 Most of this floor is worthless except as a way of keeping you away from the end goal, so we'll cut to the chase a bit.
 In the north-central part of the map is a plus-shaped room that's sealed off from the outside.
 Ostensibly you need to navigate a door maze and fight a ton of combats in order to find the teleporter that sends you inside that room, but we'll just walk up to the wall and blast it open with *M6:PHDO*.
 You want the northern-most square (10,21); there's a teleporter there that takes you to (20,12).
 Walk down a long, winding hallway and you'll end up at "The Barracks".
-Pass through the door at (11,05) and you'll be confronted with four groups of 99 Berzerkers each.
+Pass through the door at (11,05) and you'll be confronted with four groups of 99 Berserkers each.

 So long as all of your fighters have AC LO (-10), you should survive just fine.
 Blast them with *S5:MIBL* and cast *M7:REST* when you need to; this is the combat that Mind Blade was made for.
 If you have high-level spellcasters you should be able to take out the whole lot in two-to-four castings.
 But be careful if you show up with 1st level casters (say, because you just changed classes); their [Saving Throw](#secondary-statistics) resets when you do this, which means more of the Berserkers will take half or no damage.
 (Don't forget that casters can wield Luckshields, which add +2 to their Saving Throws; this makes their spells more effective!)